damianhakert/damianhakert.github.io/source/_posts/2015-07-01-Operating-as-GitLab-Inc.markdown

 GitLab was started in the Ukraine by Dmitriy Zaporozhets, who serves as the company's CTO.
-Together with Sytse Sijbrandij (CEO) they founded a Dutch company (GitLab B.V.) to maintain the open souce project and provide related goods and services.
+Together with Sytse Sijbrandij (CEO) they founded a Dutch company (GitLab B.V.) to maintain the open source project and provide related goods and services.

 As the company grew, it made sense to have a presence close to Silicon Valley so the company opened an office in San Francisco where employees can work from if they choose.

-However, operating as a Dutch corpoariton posed some obstacles for certain customers and since the majority of them are headquatered in North America it was decided to incorporate in the US and begin trading as GitLab, Inc.
+However, operating as a Dutch corporation posed some obstacles for certain customers and since the majority of them are headquatered in North America it was decided to incorporate in the US and begin trading as GitLab, Inc.